 The Shrinking Man is actually a scathing satire of 1950s white middle class manhood.
 When Scott Carey shrinks to doll size, he finds that he is no longer the man of the house.
-Now, his wife and children are intimidating him for a change - a huge blow to his ego.
+Now, his wife and children are intimidating him for a change - a huge blow to his ego and masculinity.

 The Shrinking Man would be adapted by the author himself as the cult classic film, The Incredible Shrinking Man (1957).
-It would also be adapted as The Incredible Shrinking Woman (1981), a comic fantasy satirizing the dangers of industrial chemicals.
+It would also be adapted as The Incredible Shrinking Woman (1981), a comic fantasy about the dangers of industrial chemicals and deceptive advertising.

 In 1958, Matheson published A Stir of Echoes, a supernatural horror novel about a mild-mannered fellow, Tom Wallace, who is hypnotized at a party by his brother-in-law.
 Wallace doubts the effectiveness of hypnosis until a post-hypnotic suggestion unlocks formidable psychic powers within him.

 Suddenly able to read minds and predict the future, Tom's life plunges into a downward spiral.
 Then, the spirit of a murder victim begins stalking him, desperately searching for closure.
 This memorable novel would be adapted as the horror film Stir of Echoes in 1999.